erlef/security-wg/docs/web_app_security_best_practices_beam/session_management_vulnerabilities.md

 browser: it does not invalidate the session in the server.

-This requires a server-side session store, as described above, with additional fields for tracking the session creation timestamp and optionally the timestamp the session was last used.
+This requires a server-side session store, as described above, with additional fields for tracking the session creation timestamp and/or the timestamp the session was last used.
 Invalidation can then happen periodically through a background task, or as a filter on these fields in the query that looks up a session in the database.